allie-m/clog-explorations/clog-writeup.md

-Continued Logarithms Are a Flawed Way to do Rational Arithmetic =
+1L Part III: Continued Logarithms Are a Flawed Way to do Rational Arithmetic =

 TODO: DO THE PRESENTATION!!!!!!